marcustyphoon/marcustyphoon/README.md

 - [x] converge the no-recommended and my show-originals indicators
 - [x] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"

-- [ ] fix broken interaction between no-recommended and show-originals
+- [ ] use css from show originals to fix peepr

 - [ ] PR it